-The analysis assumes that solar energy facilities would not require permanent full-time, on-site staff for their operation or maintenance.
-Based on other utility-scale solar energy facilities, operation could utilize remotely monitored systems and site security.
+Solar energy facilities may not have staff on site on a daily basis; however, this analysis assumes that five people would be needed to operate and maintain the facility.
+If a utility-scale solar energy facility does not have permanent staff, operation could utilize remotely monitored systems and site security.
 Maintenance would likely entail panel cleaning, vegetation control, and periodic repair/replacement of components.
-All these activities could be accomplished using part-time or contracted personnel.
+Many of these activities could be accomplished using part-time or contracted personnel.